yiyaowen/Javar.CodEditor/README.md

 # Javar.Project

-### WARNING: This version was deprecated and will not be updated any more.
+### WARNING: This version was deprecated and will not be updated in the future.

 **Javar** is a lightweight and powerful coder for C/C++, Java, Python and HTML.